 Using moving image and narrative, Emma Finn aims to transport viewers to uncomfortable places that sit between reality and invention.
 Her work begins with ‘the Marks’ – more than just drawings, these quasi-autonomous forces which form in her sketchbooks, emerge on the page with stories they want to tell.
 Behind much of her works is a lengthy process of research, to identify the stories, places and ideas that ‘the Marks’ are seeking to share.
 Sometimes there might be a particular story that is inspired by true events, this occasionally occur in reverse, with first the development of a drawing or story followed by finding its echo in reality.
+She envisions history not as a map, or even a grand narrative but as fragments -- ideas cut short.
+Anecdotes abandoned serving as antidotes; strands ready and waiting to be picked up and made into string figures.

 The Marks as a driving force often require taming, and they repeatedly retain a will of their own, bringing their two dimensional forms with them into the video works, perhaps as the wheel of a postal van, or in the form of a wrecking ball.
 This interplay of two-dimensional drawing and three-dimensional material hopes to create a warped realism, focusing our attention on the overarching theme of perceptions and modes of reality.